 I have also used this idea to make a bench, with just a cushion on the seat.
 Also tried it with a pillow or pillows at the back.
 Put arms on the sofa ....

-Rosa Linnerborn in Sweden used the table base
+The late Rosa Linnerborn from Sweden used the table base and a chair back

 With her permission, I am sharing an ingenious creation by Diane of Guelph, Ontario, who used two chairs to make a comfy recliner.